russmckendrick/records/content/albums/you-know-what-they-mean-14257006/index.md

 ---
 title: "Bent Knee - You Know What They Mean"
-album_artist: "Bent Knee"
+artist: "Bent Knee"
-album_title: "You Know What They Mean"
+album_name: "You Know What They Mean"
 date: 2019-10-13
 release_id: "14257006"
 slug: "you-know-what-they-mean-14257006"
+hideSummary: true
 cover:
     image: "you-know-what-they-mean-14257006.jpg"
+    alt: "You Know What They Mean by Bent Knee"
+    caption: "You Know What They Mean by Bent Knee"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Art Rock", "Avantgarde", "Prog Rock"]
 ---

 ## Tracklisting